greyr8trader/ict-analysis/rulebook/01_htf_framework.md

 ## Intraday Workflow
 - Intraday analysis MUST begin on the 5-minute chart.
 - Lower timeframes MAY be used only after higher-timeframe context is established.

+## Primary Framing Timeframe (Indices)

+- The 15-minute chart MUST be used as the primary (“bellwether”) timeframe for:
+  - Identifying key swing highs/lows,
+  - Framing liquidity pools,
+  - Locating imbalances (FVGs).
+- Lower timeframes MUST be used only AFTER the 15-minute context is framed.